dhansel/ArduinoFDC/README.md

 is performed.
 The only possible error conditions are missing track 0 or index hole signals.
 You can use the `readSector`function to verify that data can be read properly after formatting.

-## Test / Demo

-In addition to the `ArduinoFDC.h` and `ArduinoFDC.cpp` library files, a demo sketch `ArduinoFDC.ino` is provided.
-The sketch provides two interactive functions:
-1) A (very) minimal DOS to access files on the disk
-2) A low-level disk monitor to read/write sector data on a disk

 ## ArduDOS